Elections & Voting

 Registration forms are available on the Wisconsin Elections Commission website in English, Spanish, and Hmong.
 To register to vote by mail, download, print and complete the application and mail the form to the City Clerk's office (100 Main Street, Suite 200, Menasha, WI 54952) with your Proof of Residency document.
 The registration form must be postmarked at least 20 days before the election.
 Registration CANNOT be completed until Proof of Residency documentation is provided.

-(Link to PDF Versions - English, Spanish and Hmong)
+(PDF Versions Available from WEC - Include English, Spanish and Hmong)

 3. In-Person